On S List of Movie Reviews

 8/12:

-There's no way in the history of U.S. Armed Forces that this group of ragtag buffoons in Stripes would
+There's no way in the history of U.S. Armed Forces that the group of ragtag buffoons in Stripes

-comedy boasts of an all-star cast: Bill Murray, Harold Ramis, John Candy, Judge Reinhold, John Diehl, Sean Young, John
+The army comedy boasts of an all-star secondary cast: Harold Ramis, John Candy, Judge Reinhold, John Diehl,

 Typical of 80's pictures, it has plenty of female nudity including mud wrestling between John Candy and eight

-naked females which are pointless and aimed to generate ticket sales.
+naked females which is pointless and aimed to generate ticket sales.
 After the military graduation, things fall

 apart by becoming ridiculous.
 I don't understand why the platoon had to go to Czechoslovakia and engage in warfare